 And the third thing is to TAKE STEPS.
 Just take baby steps.

 T: Take Steps

-The key is to do something different — take a tiny step, which will lead to more steps.
-Once you get that momentum going then you will feel the changes happening.
+The key is to do something different—take one tiny step, which will lead to more steps that take you on a journey to divorce recovery.
+Once you get that momentum going, you will feel real change happening.

 Whether you are considering a divorce or already navigating the confusing experience, one thing we see making a significant difference for women is the conscious choice to not do divorce alone.
 Since 2012, smart women around the world have chosen SAS for Women to support them through the emotional, financial, and oft times complicated experience of divorce.